SatvikNema/SatvikDB/README.md

 ### Writes: `key, value`
 1. Put the `key, value` pair in the WAL file (Write Ahead Log)
 2. Put the tuple in the in-memory `SortedMap`.
+This data structure is also called `memtable`.
 This is an LSM based DB, so keys will be in sorted order.
-3. If the size of the map exceeds a certain threshold, dump the values in filesystem.
+3. If the size of the map exceeds a certain threshold, dump the values in filesystem as the latest `SSTable` file.
 Make sure the corresponding indexes are also created (sparse - 1 entry per 100ish records).
 Clear the in memory map, making it ready for upcoming writes.
 4. The indexes store `ByteOffsets` where the value was written, so that we can directly seek at that location.
 5. A `ByteOffset` is the location of a byte in the file, 0-indexed
 6. Now as the map already had the values in sorted order, the values in files are also sorted.
 7. Run `Compaction` every once in a while, or when the number of files cross a certain threshold.
 Refer [compaction](#compaction)

+The chain of these `SSTables` files is also called Log Structured Merge Tree (LSTM)

 #### Purpose of WAL
 In case the `LsmWriteService` becomes overloaded due to some reason and crashes,